rjseymour66/command-line/README.md

 ## Todo

 1. Comma ok idiom
+2. How to structure custom errors (see goci)
-2. How to test equality
+3. How to test equality
-3. How to read from STDIN and a flag
+4. How to read from STDIN and a flag

 ## Linux stuff